Drive in snow & ice? FYRLYT is superior to LED or HID.

-In 2012 the first FYRLYTs went to Alaska with the most famous trucking company in the region.
-Our design team delivered a product that works day in day out in any climate and environmental condition that a driving light can be subjected to.
+In 2012 the first FYRLYT's went to Alaska with the most famous trucking company in the region.
+We delivered a product that works day in day out in any climate and environmental condition.
 You want a driving light to be at full power without delay and one that is rock solid from the billet cnc alloy mount up.
 No die cast, sheet metal or plastic mounts that may let you down.
-Every component must be proven in part and as the package.
-Period.

-Clip-on filters are a 1990's marketing 'fad' and compromise light output.
+A 1990's marketing 'fad' and compromise light output.
 It is two more surfaces to get dirty and therefore diffract the light.
 Some brands use them because their lenses are not hard coated and damage easily.
-FYRLYT's lens is borosilicate crystaline clear tempered glass (more on that below).
-Our reflectors are hard coated and easily replaceable when other brands force you to replace the light.
+FYRLYT's lens is superior borosilicate crystaline clear tempered glass (more on that below).

-Our new 2019 design tempered glass lens is not only optically superior but can withstand cleaning that would damage any plastic type lens.
-Even if the lens does somehow get damaged it can be replaced by the user in seconds without tools.
-That is a world first.
+Our new 2019 design tempered glass lens is not only optically superior but can withstand cleaning that would damage any plastic type lens even hard coated types.